VW ID.2 SUV derivative to ply alongside the electric hatch [Update]

 Confirmation & Name

-The ID.
-2all concept will evolve into a series-production small electric hatchback, but its design should also inspire the VW ID.2 SUV.
-In a recent interview with Automobilwoche (via Automotive News Europe), Volkswagen Passenger Cars CEO Thomas Schäfer said that the first entry model from the brand will be a hatchback (ID.2) “and the second one will be an SUV-ish vehicle (ID.2 SUV).”
-The latter will be a little more profitable for the company, by virtue of the price premium and the rising demand for this body style.
+In an interview with Automobilwoche (via Automotive News Europe) in early 2023, Volkswagen Passenger Cars CEO Thomas Schäfer said that the first entry model from the brand will be a hatchback (ID.2) “and the second one will be an SUV-ish vehicle (ID.2 SUV).”
+The latter will be more profitable for the company by virtue of the price premium and the rising demand for this body style.

 Our new entry-level e-car will come in two versions – as a small car and as a sporty crossover variant.